-I first heard these words lying in bed in a hostel in Vancouver during a quiet nice day.
+I first heard these words lying in bed in a hostel in Vancouver during a nice quiet day.
 A day out of my routine in our home in Alberta began with an authentic moment with a stranger who became a friend in the few days that we had together as roommates.
 An experience without the typical awkwardness found between strangers.
 We seemed to connect immediately as women, mothers, and human beings.
 Following our goodbyes that morning, I proceeded to a day on my own.
 From sitting in a coffee shop to burying my toes in the sand of Stanley Park beaches, I spend the day with myself.
 Each moment of the day offers a new opportunity to be.

 As the tiredness of the last few training days sunk into my body and mind, I decided to head back to my room.
 The next hour was a delightful introduction to my new roommate, a young girl from Belgium, on an extended stay in Canada.
 Once again, the human connection felt easy, without barriers and a gift.
-Soon after, as she prepared herself for her volunteering shift at a local event, I tucked myself in for some rest.
+Soon after, as she prepared for her volunteering shift at a local event, I tucked myself in for rest.

 As the room quieted from her departure, I settled in and picked a movie on Netflix.
 As I browsed my list, I noticed a movie I had chosen over a year ago and decided to give it a go.
-I soon realized that what began with humour and mindless tv soon turned into me leaning into the experience of these characters.
+I soon realized that what began with humor and mindless tv soon turned into me leaning into the experience of these characters.
 The movie was The Last Word with Shirley MacLaine as Harriet Lauler, a retired businesswoman.
 She hires a young journalist Anne Sherman played by Amanda Seyfried, to write her obituary and reshape her legacy.

 Have a nice day